bnzbnz/JsonX3/README.md

 =================

 JsonX3 is a Delphi Json to Objects, Objects to Json parser.
 It is fast, light still simple to use It supports Delphi 10.3 to 12.2 on all the platforms.
+This is supporting 100% of the json format...

 Clone with GIT
 --------------